 Opposition members, both in the House and in committees, work to hold the government—through cabinet—publicly accountable for its decisions.

 By constitutional convention, the Prime Minister and the cabinet can continue to exercise authority only with the consent and approval of the majority of the members of the House of Commons.
 This provision is referred to as the confidence convention.

 If the government is defeated in the House of Commons on a confidence question, the Prime Minister is expected to resign or seek the dissolution of Parliament so that a general election be held.

 As the confidence convention is an unwritten parliamentary practice, it is not always clear what constitutes a question of confidence.
 Motions that clearly state that the House of Commons has lost confidence in the government, motions concerning the government’s budgetary policy, motions for the granting of supply, motions in relation to the Address in Reply to the Speech from the Throne, and motions the government clearly identifies as questions of confidence are usually recognized as such.

 Political parties are organizations that bring together a group of people committed to a particular approach to governing and who pursue shared goals bases on a common vision.
 This approach is expressed through policies.
 Parties seek political power to be able to implement their policies.

 Most members of Parliament belong to a political party.
-Members of the House of Commons belonging to the same political party, normally together with their counterparts in the Senate, are collectively referred to as that party’s parliamentary caucus.
+Members of the House of Commons – and, typically, Senators – belonging to the same political party are collectively referred to as that party’s parliamentary caucus.
 Members may also be independent of any party affiliation.

 According to the Parliament of Canada Act, a political party must have at least 12 elected members to be a “recognized party” in the House of Commons.
 Recognized parties receive additional financial allowances and are entitled to funding for their research groups.